jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_backend_ssr.md

 ### Backup Spotlight data

 The Spotlight Statistics Repository is deployed on SQL Server.
 The backup procedure is the same as for any other SQL Server database.
+See [Backup Spotlight Data][enterprise_backend_backupdata].

 ### Maintenance plan for Spotlight Statistics Repository and Playback Database